-To compare music streaming services in 2018 seems redundant but, it’s something that’s necessary when deciding which is best for you.
-Whilst most have reached feature parity or at least are worth the money for what you get, there’re some UX app design choices/content that really sets the services apart with every update.
+To compare music streaming services in 2022 seems redundant.
+However, it’s something that’s necessary when deciding which is best for you.
+Whilst most have reached feature parity or are worth the money for what you get, some UX app design choices/content really sets the services apart with every update.
 What’s most important at heart is future-proofing.
 Which services are still going to be around in five years?
-Which ones have a way to grow and be profitable?
+And of those, which ones have a way to grow and be profitable?
 Which ones have the best app design, UX and content?

 The Top Contenders

-The lineup of streaming services is large, but these are the most popular and each have similar and differing services to offer.
+The lineup of streaming services is large.
+These are the most popular ones:

 Spotify – With the most users (140 million to be exact!), Spotify has been creating and leading the path since 2006.
 Spotify offers a free version of its product as well as a Paid Premium Service (£9.99 per month, with a family subscription of £14.99p/m).